SimplyDilisha/Shopping-cart-demo/README.md

 # Shopping-cart-deo
 This is a menu-driven shopping cart application developed using Python.
 The program allows users to view products, add items to a cart, remove items, view the cart, and checkout.
-It runs completely in the command-line interface (CLI) and is suitable for beginners learning Python.

 ## 🧰 Features